Operating under COVID-19 safety guidelines, click to read a message from the Founder.

 Who we are...

-Joey Harrison, Executive Director & Founder
+Joey Harrison, CEO & Founder

 Joey Harrison is the in-district Block by Block Operations Manager for the Temescal BID’s maintenance services, where he provides responsive, dedicated, high quality service to the Temescal BID, and takes the lead for specialized services and projects.
 Prior to Temescal, Mr. Harrison held the position of Team Lead for the Ambassador team in Downtown Berkeley.